fchastanet/bash-tools-framework/README.md

 ## 5. Acknowledgements

-This project is using [bash-tpl](https://github.com/TekWizely/bash-tpl) in order to compile several bash files into one files.

 Like so many projects, this effort has roots in many places.

 I would like to thank particularly Bazyli Brzóska for his work on the project